 You’ve been going at it for a while now (longer than 2-3 months) and yet, you’re not seeing the lean, toned muscle that you expected?

 Creating the lean, toned look that many women want is actually a bit challenging.
 In fact, it is exactly why I do what I do!

-Click on the video below to hear my thoughts on this topic.
+Be sure to click on the video below to hear my thoughts on this topic.
+But first….

 3 Key Considerations to SEEING the Muscle

 - Are you eating enough to build it?
 Rule #1 in muscle development is that you must be eating enough calories every day to inspire your muscle to change.
 The more eager you are to generate more muscle, the more you have to eat.
 Now, there is a delicate balance here because in order to eat enough, you also risk adding a bit of body fat.
 Finding the right number of calories where you can inspire muscle growth and minimize body fat is where it’s at!
 If you are really struggling with adding muscle, try adding 200-300 calories per day to your normal diet.
 Give it 4-6 weeks and reassess.